 Maria Antonia Rinaldi is the Director of the MA in Art History program at SACI.
 In 1995, she was awarded a scholarship by the European Union to work in Spain in the field of museology with the San Pio V Museum in Valencia.
 She has collaborated with the Ministry of Historic Patrimony on exhibitions and catalogues and has organized and curated several exhibitions of contemporary art in Florence and abroad.

 She has collaborated with U.N.E.S.C.O. and the Library of Alexandria to organize and teach a seminar in museology for young employees and staff of the library, and has provided consultancy for the new display of the small ethnographical museum of Siwa.
 She continues to collaborate with Exibart.com by contributing articles about exhibitions and other timely art subjects, incuding a recent article about Florence's Lo schermo dell’arte Film Festival.
+In 2019, in collaboration with the U.S. Consulate General Florence for the 200th anniversary of the Consulate’s establishment in Florence, Maria Antonia and SACI instructor Alice Parri led SACI’s Art History Department in developing and publishing a guidebook for Palazzo Canevaro, the Consulate’s home in Florence.

 Maria Antonia Rinaldi has a Laurea with Honors in History of Architecture and Post-Graduate specialization in History of Art, University of Florence; Post-Graduate specialization in Economics and Management of Cultural Patrimonies, University of Tor Vergata, Rome (with scholarship).